TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

 \subsection{Pre-training}

 Figure \ref{fig:reconstruction} shows an example of the reconstruction of the EMG signal performed by the model.

-With a parameter count of only 3.6 million (with only 0.1\% of parameters for the decoder), in line with previous works \cite{chen_2025_waveformer}, our model demonstrates that high reconstruction fidelity can be maintained even under a strict parameter budget and low computational requirements A breakdown of the floating-point operations (FLOPs) is available in Table~\ref{tab:flops}.
+With a parameter count of only 3.6 million (with only 0.1\% of parameters for the decoder), in line with previous works \cite{chen_2025_waveformer}, our model demonstrates that high reconstruction fidelity can be maintained even under a strict parameter budget and low computational requirements In terms of computational complexity, the model requires 4.0 GFLOPs for pre-training.
+Inference costs vary by downstream task complexity: approximately 1.1 GFLOPs for speech tasks, 1.9 GFLOPs for EPN-612/UCI-EMG, 4.8 GFLOPs for Ninapro datasets, and 13.6 GFLOPs for the Generic Neuromotor.